“Leadership is an art, not an action”

 By Warren Bennis

 Will you be one of them?
-Here, Bennis suggests the need for more effective leaders.
-He explains the modes of learning the world for leaders: innovative learning, broadening exposure by travel, learning from friends, study, travel, people, work, play.
+So, Here, Bennis suggests the need for more effective leaders.
+Further, He explains the modes of learning the world for leaders: innovative learning, broadening exposure by travel, learning from friends, study, travel, people, work, play.

 10. See Sooner Act Faster